vannguyengd/gooddata-ui/docs/50_custom__component.md

 ## Execution result

-Execution result is a data structure that is returned from the GET command on the execution request URL.
+The execution result is a data structure that is returned from the GET command on the execution request URL.

 ### Structure